Frank Zappa's musical language

 Honey, don't you want a man like me?
 (1976-1988)

-"Honey, don't you want a man like me?" is today available in five versions.
-I'll take the opening, with two of the three main themes, to indicate the changes upon this song, that Zappa made for the corresponding tours.
+"Honey, don't you want a man like me?" is today available in at least five versions.
+I'll take the opening of four of them, with two of the three main themes, to indicate the changes upon this song, that Zappa made for the corresponding tours.
 There are each time four years between the sequent shows in the examples below.

 Honey, don't you want a man like me?, opening, 1976 (midi file).